Jonestown: November 17, 1978

-When the Ryan delegation arrived in Guyana, Jones' attorneys Lane and Garry initially refused to allow them access to Jonestown.
+When the Ryan delegation arrived in Guyana, Jones's attorneys Lane and Garry initially refused to allow them access to Jonestown.
 However, by the morning of November 17, they informed Jones that Ryan would likely leave for Jonestown that afternoon regardless of his willingness.
 Ryan's party, accompanied by Lane and Garry, came to an airstrip at Port Kaituma, six miles (10 km) from Jonestown, some hours later.
 Because of lack of room on the plane, only four of the Concerned Relatives – Anthony Katsaris, Beverly Oliver, Jim Cobb and Carol Boyd – accompanied Ryan, Speier and the journalists to Port Kaituma and ultimately to Jonestown.
 It was felt that the presence of the Stoens would unnecessarily antagonize Jones, and Harris wanted to remain in Georgetown because he hoped to spend time with his daughter Liane, who was staying at the Temple's headquarters there.

 Only Ryan, Speier, Lane and Garry were initially accepted into Jonestown, while the rest of Ryan's party was allowed in after sunset.
 That night, they attended a musical reception in the pavilion.
 While the party was received warmly, Jones said he felt like a dying man and ranted about government conspiracies and martyrdom as he decried attacks by the press and his enemies.
 It was later reported – and verified by audio tapes recovered by investigators – that Jones had run rehearsals on how to convince Ryan's delegation that everyone was happy and in good spirits.

 Two Temple members, Vernon Gosney and Monica Bagby, made the first move for defection that night.
 In the pavilion, Gosney mistook NBC reporter Don Harris for Ryan and passed him a note, reading, "Dear Congressman, Vernon Gosney and Monica Bagby.
 Please help us get out of Jonestown."
 A child nearby witnessed Gosney's act and verbally alerted other Temple members.
-Harris brought two notes, one of the Gosney's, to Ryan and Speier.
+Harris brought two notes, one of them Gosney's, to Ryan and Speier.
 According to Speier in 2006, reading the notes caused her and the congressman to realize that "something was very, very wrong."

 Ryan, Speier, Dwyer and Annibourne stayed the night in Jonestown while other members of their party, including the press corps and members of Concerned Relatives, were told that they had to find other accommodations.
 They went back to Port Kaituma and stayed at a small café.